 Look to see to remember. – Joseph C. Fitzpatrick

 With this portrait I am honoring Joseph C. Fitzpatrick, my former art instructor at the Carnegie Institute in Pittsburgh, where I studied in my formative years.
-He also taught Andy Warhol.
+He also taught The Steel City’s very fair-haired son, Andy Warhol.
 Fitzpatrick’s training was classical, though he was open-minded enough to identify a good thing when he saw one.
 Andy famously went on to have fifteen minutes of fame.

 I allow some Andy to leak into this portrait through the Warholic slipping of the color registration, which characterizes many of his own prints.
 My fake registration marks have separated into a Steelers logo – I’m sure you noticed that.